Jamie Fobert Architects

 Laura French

 Laura completed a BA in Fine Art at the Dublin Institute of Technology before leaving her native Ireland for Australia, where she combined travel and work, gaining extensive office support experience for a diverse client base.
 In 2014, she moved to London, fulfilling an ambition she had held since 2009 when she completed an Erasmus year at London’s University of the Arts.
 Laura worked as Office Manager for interior designers Celeste dell’Anna Designs before joining Jamie Fobert Architects in 2015.
-As well as being the first point of contact for the practice, Laura’s adaptability and keen attention to detail benefit every aspect of our studio life.
+As well as being the first point of contact for the practice, maintaining quality management systems, and leading our in-house sustainability group, Laura’s adaptability and keen attention to detail benefit every aspect of our studio life.

 Morgan Williams Parnell